6 Tips for Millennials on Buying a Home in New York

 But that's only part of the story.

-They would rather spend money at restaurants, traveling abroad, or just being able to work jobs they find more fulfilling.
+They would rather spend money at restaurants, travel abroad, or just be able to work jobs they find more fulfilling.

 Millennials Buying Homes in New York

-- While fewer millennials are able to afford to buy a home between the ages of 25-40 than their Boomer parents at that age, millennials have become the largest group of homebuyers.
+• While fewer millennials can afford to buy a home between the ages of 25 and 40 than their Boomer parents, millennials have become the largest group of homebuyers.

-- Purchasing real estate in New York may require a hard look at your fiscal health and smart financial planning.
+• Purchasing real estate in New York may require a hard look at your fiscal health and intelligent financial planning.

-- Understanding the different types of properties out there as well as what the process is, will only help you be a better buyer.
+• Understanding the different types of properties out there and the process will only help you be a better buyer.

 Reasons Why Millennials are Starting to Buy

-Although there are still plenty of Millennials renting with roommates and enjoying the single life in the big city, many older Millennials have now gotten started their own families and decided to buy.
+Although many Millennials rent with roommates and enjoy a single life in the big city, many older Millennials have started their own families and decided to buy.

-Generation Y, as numerous as the Baby Boomer Generation, are now coming into their own and according to the National Association of REALTORS, have become the largest group of homebuyers in the US, making up roughly a third of all buyers.
+Generation Y, as numerous as the Baby Boomer Generation, is now becoming its own.
+According to the National Association of REALTORS, they have become the largest group of homebuyers in the US, making up roughly a third of all buyers.

-More than a third of Millennials who are looking to buy have young children and desire to buy a home to call their own, as well as a change in their family situation.
+More than a third of Millennials looking to buy have young children and desire to buy a home to call their own, as well as a change in their family situation.

-The top reason for Millennials to purchase a multi-generational home is to take care of aging parents.
+The top reason for Millennials to purchase a multi-generational home is to care for aging parents.
 The second top reason was to save money.

 Taking A Look At Your Finances

-If you want to buy a home here, you need to have a budget that matches the pricing here.
-It’s also a place where it’s far cheaper to rent than it is to buy.
+If you want to buy a home here, you need a budget matching the pricing here.
+It's also where it's far better to rent than buy.

-Before you look into buying, you need to get a good idea of whether or not it’s even feasible.
+Before you look into buying, you need to get a good idea of whether or not it's even possible.

 Buying a home is not a must, but it can have its benefits.

-There are possible tax benefits for homeowners, as well as opportunities to build your credit by paying your mortgage on time faithfully.
+There are possible tax benefits for homeowners and opportunities to build your credit by paying your mortgage on time faithfully.

-Furthermore, purchasing real estate is you essentially making an investment that can accrue value over time.
+Furthermore, purchasing real estate means making an investment that can accrue value over time.

-That's why it's important to weigh the pros and cons, as well as, assess your buying power before you take the first step.
+That's why it's essential to weigh the pros and cons and assess your buying power before taking the first step.

 Whip out a calculator, look at your savings account, and look at your cost of living.